-A screenplay written with the BFI
+A screenplay written for the BFI

 EXT.
 SCOTTISH HIGHLAND – DAY

 A serious of shots: the bare feet of a girl, stumbling; the heavy boots of a man; the girl falls, her white dress stained and hair wild; the old man’s (ALECK) face, rolling wrinkles.

 ALECK finds the fallen girl.
 He scoops her into his arms.
 He carries her across the land.
 A solitary cottage comes into view.

 He struggles to open the door with the girl in his arms.
 Heavy breath as he pushes through with his shoulder into a small corridor.

 Carries her through to a dark sitting room.
 The mud off his boots drops to the floor.

 He lowers her onto a sofa.
 Pulls her dress back down so it covers her knees and retrieves a red tartan blanket.
 Her feet are dirty and grazed.